Tanja-4732/DoubleNote/package/README.md

    1. Run `npm i doublenote -g` to install DoubleNote globally
    2. Start DoubleNote using `dn` or `doublenote`

+This application is also available as a Docker image at <https://hub.docker.com/r/berndl/doublenote>.

 ## Further reading

 For information about the frontend, see the [frontend README.md](/frontend/README.md).